Lucra-Sports/lucra-react-native-sdk/README.md

 ## User callback

-You can subscribe to changes in the user object via callback (currently only supported in iOS)
+You can subscribe to changes in the user object via callback

 ```ts
 const listener = LucraSDK.addListener("user", ({ user, error }) => {